 Lethargy

 Horses suffering from insulin resistance have less energy.
 Owners often report that it is hardly possible to get these horses "to work".
-Due to the constantly high insulin level, glucose cannot be released quickly enough when the muscles demand it.
+Due to the consistently high insulin level, glucose cannot be released quickly enough when the muscles demand it.

 Skin problems